dotku/timeline/README.md

 * 2022/03/15 - Got Principal Engineer postion offer from Slate AI.

+## 2021

+* 2021/08 - Joined Walmart for membership benefit team

+## 2020

+Due to pandemic, #REEF mobile kitchen team was closed.
+I started working on something else, including #PPE business

+* 2020/08 Joined Facebook again for media studio

+## 2019

+* Due to government ban, the Huawei robot team was turned down, I lost my job again :(
+* Joined Xero, but got reorged just in 2 weeks; San Francisco branch was shut down; however, the best earning is that I learned #GraphQL during the time.
+Credit to #Adam, #Kevin, #Lilit, #Eugene, #Danny, #Guo, #Jishaal, #Luke
+* Joined #REEF

+## 2018

+* I joined Huawei Technology and working on robot development toolkit.
+It was fun time, and the team was awesome! #Crystal, #Dylan, #Michelle, #Chris, #Ken, #Rony, #Michael, #Karishma ...
+We had a wonderful time.
+I missing the days we work together.

+## 2017

+* Joined Facebook FAIR team, and thanks to #JessePerez, he supports me a lot during my depressed time when I was working at such a big company.
+The collegeus are smart, but I felt lonely as a contructor.
+Credit to #Christian, #Reena, #Weiyi, #Oscar, #Rosio, #Mark.

+## 2016

+I joined BlueJay Mobile, introduced by my SJSU alumni #John-Li.
+Not even a year, the company was facing financial difficulty, 1/3 company members are layoffed.

+## 2015

+I moved to San Francisco again.

+* 2015/10 - My first kid, Joanna, was born <3

+## 2013

+I found a job in Fuzhou, joined Fujian Dazhi (TRS partner), and work for government project.

 ## 2012

+A lot things going in the year:

 * 2012/03 - I start using github.
+* 2012/08/17 - I got married
+* I start awaring of bitcoin, but I missed the chance.

+## 2011

+* 2011/12 - I met my future wife in Shanghai.

+## 2010

+* 2010/07 - I connected with my future wife <3
+* My dad was sick

 ## 2004